MyTestOragnization/internship2024/students/Daniel/Skrypt do bazy danych.md

 Smokin'' heavy, finna go up|
 It''s not a worry in my mind when you be with me or by my side|
 Feel like throwin'' my feelings up|
-When you here with me, baby, I don''t give a fuck, you my ride or die|
+When you here with me, baby, I don''t give a f*ck, you my ride or die|
 But still ride|
 Or die tryin''|
 You all mine (Do-do-do-do)|